-Housetraining is particularly difficult because they have small bladders too.
+Dachshunds can be stubborn, but they are not impossible to train.
+It is best to start training at a young age.
+Be firm but show kindness and positive reinforcement.
+Housetraining is can be tricky because they have small bladders too.
 It often takes a great deal of patience and persistence.

 We recommend focusing on teaching your dog the basic commands, such as sitting and staying.
 You should also emphasize socialization.
 Puppy classes are good for this because they help train the dog and socialize them.
 These dogs can become territorial and aggressive unless they are introduced to many different people and dogs at a young age.

 The grooming needs of these dogs will depend on their coat type.
 Shorthaired Dachshunds will only need to be brushed about once a week with a soft-bristled brush.
 This will remove much of the excess fur, as well as dirt and debris.
 Brushing is a great way to keep these dogs clean, which eliminates the need for regular bathing.